 Nate, you have it all wrong in your book.
 The Signal is the 52-42% Democratic lead in the 1988-2008 unadjusted presidential state and national exit polls.
 The Noise is the media propaganda that the Democrats won by 48-46% as shown in the published adjusted polls.
 But we all know that it is standard operating procedure to force the exit polls to match the (bogus) recorded vote.
 The media (that means you) want the public to believe that Systemic Election Fraud is a myth.

 Are you asking us to ignore a) the final adjusted exit polls which are ALWAYS forced to match the recorded vote or b) the unadjusted, preliminary state and national exit polls?
-If it’s (a), then you must believe that election fraud is systemic since the pristine, unadjusted exit polls are always forced to match the recorded vote, even if they are fraudulent.
+If it’s (a), then you must believe that election fraud is systemic since the pristine, unadjusted exit polls are always forced to match the recorded vote, even if it is fraudulent.
 If it’s (b), then you must believe that election fraud is a myth and that the recorded vote reflects actual voter intent (i.e. the true vote).
 Based on your writings, it must be (b).
-After reading your “ten reasons”, I can come up with ten reasons why you have never responded to my posts.
+After reading your “ten reasons”, I came up with ten reasons why you never responded to my posts.